 The President-Elect, in conjunction with the External Relations Committee, shall plan the GACTE programs and submit plans for approval by the Board of Directors.

-The Secretary shall maintain records of the Board of Director meetings and actions, as well as business meetings of the membership, and transfer all materials pertaining to the office to the newly elected Secretary.
+The Secretary shall maintain records of the Board of Director meetings and actions, as well as business meetings of the membership, and transfer all materials pertaining to the office to the newly elected Secretary and to the Communication Committee chair for posting on the GACTE web.

 The Treasurer will be bonded and shall supervise all monies paid into and out of the General Fund, prepare a financial report for presentation at the annual meeting, and transfer all materials pertaining to the office to the newly elected Treasurer.
 The Treasurer, in conjunction with the Finance Committee and President, shall develop an annual budget to be presented and voted on at the summer Board meeting or through email vote on or before July 1.